This model is now in the final stages of development, as we have received the EP1 sample and this has been assessed with feedback sent to the factory.

 Scotland’s Class 320 units have standard class seating only.
 They have carried Strathclyde original orange/black, Stratchlyde carmine and cream and Scotrail colours.

-From July 1st the standard price will be £180 (DC) and £275 (DCC Sound)
+Class 320 (three-car) unit: £180 (DC) and £275 (DCC Sound)

-From July 1st the standard price will be £205 (DC) and £300 (DCC Sound)
+Class 321 (four-car) unit: £205 (DC) and £300 (DCC Sound)